rohanarun/-Self-Discoverable-Agent-APIs-/README.md

 - describe request schemas and examples inside the discovery document
 - keep all responses JSON unless there is a good reason not to

-## Publishing On GitHub

-This directory is already structured to be a standalone repo.
-If you publish it, a good repo description would be:

-> Example implementation of the Agent Port pattern: self-discoverable local APIs using `GET /agents` on localhost.

-Suggested repo names:

-- `agent-port-example`
-- `localhost-agents-example`
-- `get-agents-example`

 ## License

 MIT